honocoder/keibo/README.md

 # keibo
-A minimalist yet powerful zero-based budget app
+A minimalist yet powerful zero-based budget app by honocoder